-On the other hand, localized hyperpigmentation tends to represent a direct injury or inflammation to the skin and is the more common type seen in dermatology clinics.
+On the other hand, localized hyperpigmentation tends to represent a direct injury or inflammation to the skin, and is the more common type seen in dermatology clinics.
 "Anything that causes inflammation in the skin can potentially send a signal to our melanocytes, the cells that produce brown melanin pigment as part of an immune response," she explains.
-"This inflammation can be caused by UV damage, acne spots and outbreaks, harsh chemicals on the skin and even hormonal fluctuations, such as those in pregnancy or when taking the contraceptive pill."
+"This inflammation can be caused by UV damage, acne spots and breakouts, harsh chemicals on the skin, and even hormonal fluctuations, such as those in pregnancy or when taking the contraceptive pill."

 Are Some People More Susceptible to Hyperpigmentation Than Others?